aergoio/aergolite/README.md

 There are 2 ways to retrieve status:

 1. Locally via PRAGMA commands
-2. Remotely via status requests
+2. Remotely sending status requests via UDP packets

 The status are divided in 2 parts: